Electronic-Mango/rss-reader-telegram-bot/README.md

 Each RSS feed entry will be sent in a separate message.
 If an entry contains more than 10 images/videos the update will be split into more messages, since Telegram only allows up to 10 images/videos per message.
 Only the final message will contain the caption.

-Each message will contain the RSS feed source and type, text of an RSS entry summary and link.
+Each message will contain the RSS feed source and type, RSS entry title, summary and link.
-It won't contain the title, since in my use case it was just duplicating the summary anyways.

-To add a title to the messages two files need to be changed:
-- `parser.py` - title will need to be extracted from the RSS entry
-- `sender.py` - title from the last entry needs to be added to the message

-Both files are quite simple, so it shouldn't be a problem.
+Bot assumes that RSS entry summary (or description) will be in HTML format.
+Bot will send only raw text from summary, without any tags.

 ### Detecting when user blocks the bot and clearing chat data